Commerce and Kinship

 Marriage and Family

-Seah Eu Chin married Tan Meng Guet,117aThe names of his wives were not preserved in published materials but are attested on his tombstone inscription. the eldest daughter of Tan Ah Hun, who was the first Kapitan China of Perak, in either 1837 or 1838.
+Seah Eu Chin married Tan Meng Guet 陈明月 117aThe names of his wives were not preserved in published materials but are attested on his tombstone inscription. the eldest daughter of Tan Ah Hun 陈亚汉 , who was the first Kapitan China of Perak, in either 1837 or 1838.
 118 Buckley (Anecdotal History, vol.1, 151) gives the date as 1837, whereas Lin (“Local Chinese Worthies,” 82) gives 1838.
 Unfortunately, she died a few months to a year later from smallpox.
-He then married Tan Meng Choo, the younger sister of his late wife, celebrating the marriage the following year.
+He then married Tan Meng Choo 陈明珠 , the younger sister of his late wife, celebrating the marriage the following year.
 Tan Ah Hun may have been the one who sought out Seah Eu Chin as a suitable husband for his daughters.
 119 Lin, “Local Chinese Worthies,” 82.
-Tan was appointed as Kapitan China in 1830s, and was also a revenue farmer in Singapore and Johore, 120 Wong Choon San, A Gallery of Chinese Kapitans (Singapore: Ministry of Culture, 1964), 68. and was therefore familiar with the community of merchants in the south.
-Tan Seng Poh, Eu Chin’s brother-in-law who would later become so prominent in Singapore, accompanied his sister to Singapore for her marriage, being about 10 years old at the time (he was born in 1828).
+Tan was appointed as Kapitan China in the 1830s, and was also a revenue farmer in Singapore and Johore, 120 Wong Choon San, A Gallery of Chinese Kapitans (Singapore: Ministry of Culture, 1964), 68. and was therefore familiar with the community of merchants in the south.
+Tan Seng Poh 陈成宝 , Eu Chin’s brother-in-law, who himself would later become a prominent businessman in Singapore, accompanied his sister to Singapore for her marriage, being about 10 years old at the time (he was born in 1828).
 He stayed there for his education, and eventually took over his father’s revenue farm operations, later heading the opium farming syndicate.
 121 Ibid., see also Trocki, “Tan Seng Poh,” 249-254, for a short biography Trocki speculates that Seng Poh was brought up in Eu Chin’s household because his father may have died shortly after the marriage.
-In any case, the two had a close business relationship and mutually beneficial interests when Seng Poh grew up.
+In any case, the two had a close business relationship and mutually beneficial interests when Seng Poh grew up.,

 Eu Chin and other Chinese merchants of the time saw no contradiction in educating their sons at a Christian mission school like St. Joseph’s while continuing to engage in traditional Chinese religion and rites, as required by his leadership of the Ngee Ann Kongsi.
 Other leading Chinese also practiced traditional religion despite being educated in mission schools, and Tan Tock Seng was said to have been unwilling to accept Christianity because he was head of the Thian Hock Kheng temple.
 130 庄饮永 [David K.Y.
 Chng],《新甲华人史新考》Xinjia huaren shi xinkao (Singapore: South Seas Society, 1990), 171.
 See also Song, One Hundred Years’ History, 292, on the ‘Isaiah disclosures’.
 These Chinese leaders were prevented by their position from accepting a “foreign” religion because they wanted to maintain their leadership position, which was bound to the execution of religious rites.

 At home, he would certainly have used Teochew to communicate with his family members.
 His sons and grandsons, likewise, must have used Teochew in private life and English in public life.
 Having lived so long in Singapore, and having participated in local trade in his youth, he would also have known some Malay, as was common for most Straits-dwelling Chinese.
 131 Li Zhongjue, Xinjiapo fengtu ji, 166.
 Eu Chin, “as head of the family, would be informed of the exact position of all members of the household.”
 132 Straits Settlements Law Reports 4: 29.
-His sons and their families lived under the same roof as he in their house, the Boat Quay mansion, at least until his death.
-Liang Seah, for example, bought Whampoa’s (Hoo Ah Kay) old estate at Bendemeer and his family branch moved there to set up a new household.
+He, his sons, and their families all lived under the same roof in their house, the Boat Quay mansion, at least until his death.
+Liang Seah bought Whampoa’s (Hoo Ah Kay) old estate at Bendemeer and his family branch moved there to set up a new household.
 Living under the same roof allowed the patriarch to exercise control over the family, even over grown sons with families of their own.

 The early death of Eu Chin’s eldest son, Cheo Seah, caused the de-facto headship of the Seah family to pass through the lineage of Liang Seah, the second son, instead.
 In 1933, Liang Seah’s son Eng Tong was manager of Chop Chin Heng, the company that Eu Chin founded, still located at No. 4 North Bridge Road.
 134 “Straits Settlements Ordinance to Incorporate the Ngee Ann Kongsi, no. 5 of 1933” (25 Feb 1933), p.
 9, National Archives of Singapore.
 Inheriting both the family company and the leadership of the Ngee Ann Kongsi established him as his grandfather’s successor.